TypeFox/monaco-languageclient/docs/guides/configuration.md

 ## Monaco VSCode API Config

-Independent of the type of configuration (`classic` or `extendend`), you have to configure and start the `MonacoVscodeApiWrapper` first.
-The most minimal comnfiguration you can apply is this:
+Independent of the type of configuration (`classic` or `extended`), you have to configure and start the `MonacoVscodeApiWrapper` first.
+The most minimal configuration you can apply is this:

 ```typescript
 import { MonacoVscodeApiWrapper, type MonacoVscodeApiConfig } from 'monaco-languageclient/vscodeApiWrapper';